holohup/can_do/README.md

 ### Usage

 The Django admin panel is located at http://127.0.0.1:8000/admin/.
-The preloaded fixtures provide two already registered users:
+The preloaded fixtures contain two already registered users:

 **admin** / **admin** (an admin :)

 **leo** / **shmleoleo** (an ordinary user)

 If you have skipped the fixture preloading, create an admin and a user of your choice using the Django admin, or the new user registration endpoint: http://127.0.0.1:8000/api/auth/users/.
 It requires a simple JSON: